phoenixframework/phoenix_live_view/guides/introduction/welcome.md

 Components have their own `mount/3` and `handle_event/3` callbacks, as well as their own state with change tracking support.
-Components are also lightweight as they "run" in the same process as the parent `LiveView`.
+Components are also lightweight as they "run" in the same process as the parent LiveView.
 However, this means an error in a component would cause the whole view to fail to render.
 See `Phoenix.LiveComponent` for a complete rundown on components.